 The Vice-President (Facilities and Operations) supports the University of Alberta's vision by meeting the challenges and strategic goals of the University with strategic long range planning for the University space which encompasses all real property, base building systems and equipment owned and/or leased by the University of Alberta, as well as utility and ancillary services.
 This portfolio includes real estate and commercial property management, planning and project delivery, utilities, operations and maintenance, hospitality services, parking, residences, and ONEcard.
-The Office of Sustainability and the Residence Life Program have joint oversight with the Office of the Provost.
+The Office of Sustainability has joint oversight with the Office of the Provost and the Residence Life Program has joint oversight with the Dean of Students.